FrancescoMonti-source/excel-addin/README.md

-# Run the following script in powershell
+# Run the following script in powershell.
+# Requires Windows + Excel installed + “Trust access to the VBA project
+# object model” enabled in Excel’s Trust Center.

 # Make sure the script is unblocked OR use Bypass
 Unblock-File .\build_xlam.ps1